Americas Go to East Asia Go to Pacific Go to Europe Go to North Africa Go to Africa

 c.200 San Dieguito-Pinto tradition ends.
 In southwest North America from 6500.
 200 wikAP

-c.200 COCHISE tradition ends. (part of Picosa culture) of southwest US from 5000.
+c.200 COCHISE tradition ends. (part of Picosa culture) of southwest US from 5000 ends.
 SAN PEDRO phase from 1500 ends.
 Has large projectile points with corner or side notches and straight or convex bases.
 Sites contain oval pithouses, requiring effort to build.
 Some communities cultivate maize and other crops.
 200 wikAP, wikCT

 c.200 Havana Hopewell culture begins in Illinois River and Mississippi River valleys in Iowa, Illinois, and Missouri until 400CE.
 More a system of trading networks among societies than as a single society or culture.
 200 wikAP, wikHHC